 You have probably seen all of those super awesome people posting photos on social media of themselves simultaneously working and tanning from exotic islands.
 At least that is how the travel and remote work life appears from a stereotypical stance as you browse through your large monitor in your work cubicle.

 Although becoming a digital nomad sounds glamorous, it can also be filled with challenges like finding WiFi, financial stability, and balancing your days between work and play.
 It’s certainly not for everyone, but it is an adventurous feat for some.

 If you’re craving this wandering life, we’ll show you how to get started in this guide to become a digital nomad.
-We start from scratch, but even if you already have your own direction or client base, you’ll surely benefit from this complete checklist.
+We start from scratch, but even if you already have your own direction, free website or client base, you’ll surely benefit from this complete checklist.

 What is a digital nomad?

-A digital nomad is someone who works remotely while spending a large portion of the year living abroad and frequently changing destinations.
+Digital nomad jobs are done by people who work remotely while spending a large portion of the year living abroad and frequently changing destinations.

-Some people are employed by businesses, while others are freelancers acquiring different clients and projects through their websites or other networking initiatives.
+Some people are employed by businesses, while others are freelancers acquiring different clients and projects through their online portfolio or other networking initiatives.